 This course introduces the student to key concepts in human genetics and consists of both a theory and research component.
-The theory component which covers topics such as genome structure, chromosomal abnormalities, Mendelian inheritance and also includes complex concepts such as multifactorial inheritance, copy number variation, epigenetics, gene regulation, pharmacogenomics, the human microbiome, bioinformatics and gene editing.
-Basic techniques seminal to the field such as PCR and Sanger sequencing, along with newer techniques such as microarrays and next generation sequencing, form key learning areas in the course.
-The coursework is taught through a series of lectures, tutorials and practical sessions and is assessed through written and practical tests/exams, essays and presentations.
+The theory component which covers topics such as genome structure, chromosomal abnormalities, Mendelian inheritance and also includes complex concepts such as multi-factorial inheritance, copy number variation, epigenetics, gene regulation, pharmacogenomics, the human microbiome, bioinformatics and gene editing.